Achievable logoAchievable logo

 Selective recruitment in explosive movements

-• Highly trained athletes can selectively recruit high-threshold motor units earlier, allowing for faster and more powerful movements.
+• Highly trained athletes can selectively recruit high-threshold motor units earlier, which supports faster and more powerful movements.

 • This is crucial for Olympic weightlifting, plyometrics, and sprinting.